Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 12VAC5-200-270.
 Rights.

-A. If an applicant for or recipient of medical care services as defined in these regulations is denied such services, has services terminated, wishes to contest the determined income level, or is denied a waiver as defined in Part VI of these regulations, the applicant/recipient is entitled to appeal that action as set forth under this part.
-There are no further rights of appeal except as set forth in this part.
+A. If an applicant for or recipient of medical care services is denied services, has services terminated, wishes to contest the determined income level, or is denied a waiver as defined in Part VI (12VAC5-200-220 et seq.) of this chapter, the applicant or recipient is entitled to appeal that action as set forth under this part.

-B. The applicant/recipient has the right to be informed in writing of the appeal process, including time limits, and the right to receive a written statement of the reasons for denial.
+B. The district director shall notify the applicant or recipient in writing of the appeal process, including time limits, and the right to receive a written statement of the reasons for denial.
 If a person already receiving services is denied those services, a written notice of termination shall be given 30 days in advance of discontinuing services.
-The person has the right to confront any witnesses who may have testified against him.
+The applicant or recipient has the right to confront any witnesses who may have testified against him.

-C. An individual or his representative may make a written or oral appeal to the district or program director within 30 days of the denial of service.
+C. An individual or the individual's representative may make a written or oral appeal to the district or program director within 30 days of the denial of service.

-D. Upon receipt of the appeal, the district director shall review and make written recommendations to the commissioner, or commissioner's designee, within 15 days.
-Within 45 days following the date on which an appeal is filed, the commissioner, or commissioner's designee, shall make a final decision.
+D. Upon receipt of the appeal, the district director shall review and make written recommendations to the commissioner or commissioner's designee within 15 days.
+Within 45 days following the date on which an appeal is filed, the commissioner or commissioner's designee shall make a final decision and notify the district director of the decision in writing.

 Statutory Authority